Reopening could require thousands more public health workers

-That task, they say, requires at least 20 more investigators to call people who test positive for the coronavirus, track down their contacts and get them into quarantine.
-Without the extra help, the workers insist, the state can't possibly be ready to resume normal everyday activities.
+Without the extra help, officials insist, states cannot possibly be ready to resume normal everyday activities, and some agencies are so desperate they are considering recruiting librarians and Peace Corps volunteers to join the effort.

-“We are trying to build these teams and processes in the midst of a crisis,” county health spokeswoman Sharon Bogan said.
+“We are trying to build these teams and processes in the midst of a crisis,” said Sharon Bogan, a health spokeswoman for Seattle's King County, which is seeking at least 20 more investigators.

-The challenge extends well beyond Seattle.
-As federal officials weigh how and when to reopen the country, experts say the United States does not have enough public health workers to suppress another outbreak, especially those qualified to do contact tracing, the critically important effort to find people who may have been exposed to the virus.
+As federal officials weigh how and when to reopen the country, experts worry that the United States does not have enough public health workers to suppress another outbreak, especially those qualified to do contact tracing, the critically important search for people who may have been exposed to the virus.

-The problem has inspired some novel ideas, including enlisting Peace Corps volunteers, furloughed social workers and public health students.
-San Francisco is training librarians, medical students and people who work for the city attorney’s office.

 While the exact number of workers needed is a subject of debate, a top federal health official this week acknowledged the mandate to find many more.